 Educated at King Edward VI Grammar School in Retford, he was in the school XI for five seasons, being captain in 1921, his final year.

 This form with the 2nd team saw him make his First-Class debut for Nottinghamshire v New Zealanders in July 1927.
 In 1928 he continued to do well for the 2nd XI and appeared twice in the county side; in the second game, versus Middlesex in August, he captained the side in Arthur Carr's absence.

-In 1929 and 1930 he was seen neither in the Nottinghamshire 1st or 2nd XI, his cricket being confined to games with Sir Julien Cahn's XI; and in the winter of 1929/30 he toured the Argentine with Cahn's XI.
+In 1929 and 1930 he was seen neither in the Nottinghamshire 1st or 2nd XI, his cricket being confined to games with Sir Julien Cahn's XI; in the winter of 1929/30 he toured the Argentine with Cahn's XI.

 In 1932 he visited Denmark with the same side and in 1933 he toured North America.
 In these years he made a solitary appearance for Nottinghamshire, coming into the side versus Gloucestershire in 1931 when both Staples and Voce were injured.
 In the second innings he bowled very well, taking 4 for 71.

 On 21 December 1931, when he was working as a veterinary surgeon in Louth, Heane was informed that he had been selected as joint captain of Nottinghamshire for 1935 with Stuart Rhodes.
 This followed the furore over Bill Voce's non-appearance against the touring Australians and the subsequent removal of Arthur Carr as skipper.
 Although the timing of the announcement was a surprise to Heane, he had in fact been spoken of as Carr's successor for some seasons.